 It can be tempting to give your pup a rib bone as a treat, especially when they look up at you with those sad eyes.
 But before you do, let us tell you that:

 - Cooked pork rib bones are prone to splintering ⚠️

 - Bone fragments can disrupt a dog’s digestive tract or his stomach ⚠️

-- Raw chicken bones and antlers are safe ✔️
+- Raw chicken bones and antlers are the safest bones ✔️

 Can Dogs Eat Rib Bones?

 Can dogs eat rib bones?
 It might come as a surprise, but rib bones are actually not safe for dogs.
 The main problem is that pork bones can splinter and cause harm to your pup’s digestive system or, even worse, become lodged in their throat or intestines.
 These types of bones are too hard for your pup to chew properly, and if they swallow large pieces, it can be dangerous.
 In addition, cooked pork bones become brittle, which further increases the risk of splintering when chewed on by your pup.

 Editor’s Note 🐕While we’re talking about rib bones, almost all of our dinners are NOT safe for our pups.
 Human food is way too caloric and greasy, and a lot of our beloved dishes contain not safe ingredients.
 Remember, Adam shared a rib bone with Eve, not with his dog.

 Are All Pork Bones Not Safe for Dogs?